-In a world where self-driving vehicles are about to become a thing, it should come as no surprise that a self-cleaning vacuum has already been invented, and has already been popular in homes worldwide for several years.
+In a world where self-driving vehicles are become a thing, it should come as no surprise that a self-cleaning vacuum has already been invented, and has already been popular in homes worldwide for several years.

 This guide will seek to answer the following questions about robot vacuum cleaners: